-What is a Permanent Partial Disability (PPD) award in Washington State L&I claims?
+What is a Permanent Partial Disability Award or PPD?

-For example, an injured worker may have torn their meniscus in an injury.
-During treatment they may have had surgery that involved removal of some of the torn parts of the meniscus.
-Because of the removal of that cartilage material a doctor may rate them with a percentage of PPD for the lower extremity.
-If the injured worker returns to a job that has no impact on their knee condition, they are not obligated to tell an employer that they previously tore their meniscus and had surgery.
+For example, a worker suffers a torn meniscus in their work injury.
+During treatment, they may have surgery to remove some of the torn parts of the meniscus.
+After that, because of the removal of that cartilage material, a doctor may rate them with a percentage of PPD for the lower extremity.
+If the worker returns to a job that has no impact on their knee condition, then they don’t have to tell the employer.

-Finally, determining the monetary value of a PPD is essentially a two-step process.
-First, a doctor examines the injured worker and makes an opinion regarding the appropriate PPD.
-Next, you plug in the rating into the Department’s PPD award schedule.
-It is important to note that the value of the award changes from year to year.
-Also, it is based on the date of injury or manifestation, NOT the date the rating is made.
-For example, say a worker was injured in 2010 and a doctor rates them 15% impairment of the leg below the knee joint.
+For example, let’s say a worker was injured in 2010 and a doctor rates them 15% impairment of the leg below the knee joint.
 Therefore, the monetary value of that rating would be 15% of $86,482.14 or $12,972.32.
-That monetary value is not something that is up for debate or negotiation.
+That monetary value is not something that is up for debate.
+You cannot negotiate this amount.
 However, the actual rating percentage is a matter of medical opinion.

-Workers’ compensation attorneys and L&I lawyers representing injured workers are accustomed to reviewing PPD ratings.
-We are not medical professionals and our knowledge is not a substitute for theirs.
-However, we usually have a sense of whether a PPD rating is low, fair or even high based on the residuals of an injury.
-In other words, when in doubt it can be a good idea to consult with an experienced attorney regarding the PPD rating.
+As a workers’ compensation attorney and L&I lawyer, I review PPD ratings all the time.
+We, attorneys, are not medical professionals and our knowledge is not a substitute for theirs.
+However, we have a strong sense of whether a PPD rating is low, fair or even high.
+We can always tell on the basis of the residual medical conditions after your workplace injury.
+In other words, when in doubt – it’s always a good idea to consult with an L&I attorney regarding your PPD rating.